artyte/MDP-G6-2017/README.md

 # MDP-G6-2017

-APK BUILT DOWNLOAD FROM GDRIVE
+APK BUILT DOWNLOAD FROM https://drive.google.com/drive/folders/0ByKpSnr45RgkdFpEaE9NanMyM1E?usp=sharing

 Instructions for adding new files:
 - Use folders to represent the work you're doing (e.g. in this case, android team does work on Robot Remote Folder)